 The managing Joint Venturer is paid an annual management fee, which is presented separately in the statement of comprehensive income.
 The management fee paid is as per the Joint Venture agreement and is to cover the costs of managing and operating the cinema complex and providing all relevant accounting and support services.
 The management fee is based on a contracted base amount, increased by the Consumer Price Index for the City of Brisbane as published by the Australian Bureau of Statistics on an annual basis.
-Such management fee agreement is binding over the life of the agreement which shall continue in existence until the Joint Venturer is terminated under agreement by the Joint Venturers.
+Such management fee agreement is binding over the life of the agreement which shall continue in existence until the Joint Venture is terminated under agreement by the Joint Venturers

-As of 31 December 2012 the management fee payable was \$nil (2011: \$24,116).
+As of 31 December 2013 (unaudited) the management fee payable was \$26,040 (2012: Nil).